stanete/notebooks/README.md

 ## notebooks 📓

-ipython notebooks that contain notes and experiments for deep learning.
+ipython notebooks with notes and experiments for deep learning.
 Mostly with keras and tensorflow.

 ### How to take a look